 ConceptA torus knot is a curve which lies on the surface of a torus (think donut shape).
 Here is an example:

 I wrote a Python script inside Rhino to generate the geometry.
 It starts with a single curve like the one above.
+This post provides a Rhino Python script to generate torus knot curves.

 Depending on the input curve a great many tables are possible.
 Here are some 3D printed models showing different forms.
 The table I choose to fabricate is the one in the middle.